maxvfischer/DIY-CNC-machine/README.md

 ![holes_main_frame_1](./images/build/frame/holes_main_frame_3.jpg)

-To be able to access the nuts and tight them with a socket wrench, some holes (facing outwards) needed to be enlarged.
+To be able to access the nuts and tight them with a socket wrench, some holes (facing outwards, see Fusion360 CAD file) needed to be enlarged.
 A sharpie was used to mark all the holes that needed to be enlarged.

 ![holes_main_frame_1](./images/build/frame/holes_main_frame_4.jpg)